Allowances granted on household and personal effects

 - For a period of 2 years, submit to the Director General, not later than one month immediately following a period of 12 months from the date of importation of those effects, evidence that he is still residing in Mauritius.
 (The beneficiary shall give his address, phone number and other documents such as utility bills to support that he is residing in Mauritius.
-The beneficiary should be a permanent resident of Mauritius, that is, he should be residing in Mauritius for the majority of the time during a year).

 - Be liable to pay the full amount of the Customs duty and Value Added Tax, representing the exemption granted, plus a penalty of 10% thereon in the event that he sells, pledges or otherwise dispose of the effects within 4 years of the date of their importation and he fails to submit the evidence referred to at paragraph (1) above.

 NB.
 Where a beneficiary dies within a period of 4 years of the date of the importation of the personal and household effects, no Customs duty and Value Added Tax representing the exemption granted shall be payable on those effects, provided those effects are not sold, pledged or disposed within that period.